Centre may table bill on Ayodhya temple trust in Winter session

-The Centre is acting in line with the Supreme Court order, which cleared the way for the construction of a Ram temple on the site in Ayodhya and directed it to allot a 5 acre plot at a “prominent” location to the Sunni Waqf Board for building a mosque.india Updated: Nov 14, 2019 04:42 IST

-The Centre is contemplating introducing a Bill that will give legislative backing to a Trust that will oversee the construction of a Ram temple on the 2.77-acre site in Ayodhya and the running of the shrine in line with the Supreme Court’s November 9 judgment, a senior government official who did not want to be named said.
+New Delhi The Centre is contemplating introducing a Bill that will give legislative backing to a Trust that will oversee the construction of a Ram temple on the 2,77-acre site in Ayodhya and the running of the shrine in line with the Supreme Court’s November 9 judgment, a senior government official who did not want to be named said.

 The legislation is likely to be introduced in the coming Parliament session which starts on November 18.
 “The issue is being discussed at the highest level, and it is being fine-tuned,” the senior official said and added, “the proposed legislation is likely to lay down in detail the functioning and responsibilities of the Trust.”